felipefanucchi/billscontrol/README.md

 * PDF of each month;
 * History of each month;
 * Report of the year and month;
-* Each kind of expense or income will have categories that you gonna choose.
+* Each kind of expense or income will have categories that you're gonna choose.

 ## Version 1
 The first part of the application should be response to.